singhsanket143/Ds-Algo-Notes/Heaps II New Notes.md

 After reading 4th element of stream - 5, 15, 1, 3 -> median - 4, so on...

+_Brute Force Approach_ : Using Insertion Sort.

+Time Complexity: O(n2)

 _Intuition_

+Is it always necessary to have the array in the sorted form?
+I just need the middle element at its right position.

+Here, 4, 3, 5, 2, --10--, 20, 25, 17, 12.

+Here only correct position of 10 matters.
+Order of elements before and after it does not matter.

 If we are able to maintain a partition in the array in such a way that the first n/2 elements (n/2 small elements) are on one side(say left part) and next n/2 elements(n/2 large elements are on the other side, say right part) then the maximum of the left part and the minimum of the right part are the only number which are required to get the median.

 -> How to decide whether a newelement goes to the right or the left side?